Emanuele Castellano

 Urbino isn’t just about art and history: it’s a vibrant university town with a lively cultural scene, offering a variety of restaurants, bars, and shops that line its streets and squares.
 Surrounded by picturesque hills, it also offers breathtaking views of the beautiful Marche countryside.

-Where to go in spring in Italy: Marmore Waterfalls, Umbria
+Where to go in spring in Italy: Norcia and Castelluccio, Umbria

-8. The village of Santo Stefano di Sessanio, an enchanting medieval village in Abruzzo
+8. Santo Stefano di Sessanio, an enchanting medieval landscape in Abruzzo

 Where to go in spring in Italy: Santo Stefano di Sessanio, Abruzzo

-Santo Stefano di Sessanio is a charming medieval village located in the Abruzzo region of Italy.
+Santo Stefano di Sessanio is a charming medieval village located in the Abruzzo region, not far from the wonderful and famous Rocca Calascio.
 This ancient village is characterized by narrow streets, stone buildings and picturesque squares.
 Its historical architecture and privileged location at the foot of the Gran Sasso make Santo Stefano di Sessanio a popular tourist destination for those seeking an escape from urban life.

 In the historic centre of the village are some of the best examples of medieval architecture in the region, including the 16th century Medicean Tower and the 14th century Church of San Lorenzo Martire.
 In addition, Santo Stefano di Sessanio is famous for its production of saffron, which has been cultivated in the region for centuries.